Meir-Alelov/Natural-Product-Classifier/README.md

 PubChem is an open chemistry database at the National Institutes of Health (NIH).
 PubChem mostly contains small molecules, but also larger molecules such as nucleotides, carbohydrates, lipids, peptides, and chemically-modified macromolecules.
 We collect information on chemical structures, identifiers, chemical and physical properties, biological activities, patents, health, safety, toxicity data, and many others.

-The following flowchart is taken from ChEBI Ontology Annotatoin Manual
+The following flowchart is taken from ChEBI Ontology Annotation Manual
 ![natural product image](images/chebi_ontology.png)

 ### Data Justifications